david3107/squatm3/README.md

 Squatm3 will help penetration testers to identify domains to be used in phishing attack simulations and security analysts to prevent effective phishing attacks

+Squatm3 comes in two flavors:

+-	command line tool
+-  web solution (squatm3gator) that you can find (here)[]

 ## Installation

 ```
 git clone https://github.com/david3107/squatm3.git

 ```

 ## Recommended Python Version: